 Meanwhile, I have focused on Walnut Lawn, scouring for those infamous mini liquor bottles that litter the area.
 With over 100 bottles collected in recent months, we can really see the impact of careless littering.
 Together, we’ve been making a noticeable difference, one street at a time.

 Beautification has also been at the heart of Neat Neighborhoods.
-Carol McCarthy and her “worker bees” – Debbie Butts, Evelyn Hutsell, Carol Hutcheson, Judy Wyrick, and Dave McCarthy – added mums and seasonal plants to key spots around Greater Parkcrest, including the Shyanne Estates entrance and the columns at Broadway and Walnut Lawn.
+Carol McCarthy and her “worker bees” – Jane Brooks, Debbie Butts, Evelyn Hutsell, Carol Hutcheson, Judy Wyrick, and Dave McCarthy – added mums and seasonal plants to key spots around Greater Parkcrest, including the Shyanne Estates entrance and the columns at Broadway and Walnut Lawn.
 These small, colorful touches remind us all how a little care can have a lasting, uplifting effect.

 The Neat Neighborhoods effort has truly inspired lasting change here.